macvincent/Highway_Path_Planner/README.md

 2. There will be some latency between the simulator running and the path planner returning a path, with optimized code usually its not very long maybe just 1-3 time steps.
 During this delay the simulator will continue using points that it was last given, because of this its a good idea to store the last points you have used so you can have a smooth transition. previous_path_x, and previous_path_y can be helpful for this transition since they show the last points given to the simulator controller with the processed points already removed.
 You would either return a path that extends this previous path or make sure to create a new path that has a smooth transition with this last path.

+## Model Documentation
+* We received data about the ego vehicle's location and velocity and sensor fusion data about the location and velocities of surrounding vehicles
+  * If there is a vehicle 30m ahead of the ego vehicle, consider changing lanes
+    * For each new potential new lane, check if there will be a vehicle 50 m of the ego vehicle after the lane change
+      * If there is, do not change lanes
+      * else change lanes
+    * If no lane changes are made initialize `too_close` boolean to a true value
+  * We initialize a `ptsx` and `ptsy` vector of doubles to hold trajectory that either consist of the last two values in `previous_path` vectors or the current location of the ego vehicle and a previous location derived based on vehicle heading
+  * We add three more values to `ptsx` and `ptsy` incremented on a 30 meters interval from the current s location of our ego car
+  * We normalize the five locations in `ptsx` and `ptsy` to origin co-ordinates from vehicle co-ordinates to simplify our calculations
+  * We pass the normalized value to a `spline` object.
+The purpose of using the `spline` object is to reduce jerk reactions in the trajectory to be generated.
+  * We transfer the remaining values from our `previous_path` to `next_y_vals` and `next_x_vals` vectors of doubles
+  * Using our `spline` object, we generate new poins for the `next_y_vals` and `next_x_vals` vectors to ensure we have at least 50 points for our ego vehicles
+    * We update our velocity based on the value of `too_close`
+    * We generate new x and y values for our trajectory using the `spline` object and our new velocity;
+    * We shift our new x and y values back to vehicle co-ordinates
+    * We update `next_y_vals` and `next_x_vals` with our new x and y values
+  * We return `next_y_vals` and `next_x_vals` to the ego vehicle

 ## Tips

 A really helpful resource for doing this project and creating smooth trajectories was using http://kluge.in-chemnitz.de/opensource/spline/, the spline function is in a single hearder file is really easy to use.